irvinecodingclub/irvinecodingclub.github.io/volunteer.md

 * Possess a passion for teaching K-12 students and helping others!

 ## HOW DO I APPLY?
-Contact ICC through our [discord](/discord) or email us at irvinecodingclub@gmail.com.
+Contact ICC by emailing us at irvinecodingclub@gmail.com.
 Teachers will be appointed by the ICC Executive Board and Advisors.
 Applications will be open in May 2021.
 Exact information will be released soon.

 ​